 Marketing to Baby Boomers is more lucrative than you think.

-Despite being overtaken by Millennials as the largest generation, Baby Boomers still hold the most buying power.
+Despite being overtaken by millennials as the largest generation, Baby Boomers still hold the most buying power.
 They also adopted the online shopping and content consumption habits of younger generations, making them prime targets for businesses in food, fashion, health, and even luxury niches.

 In this guide, we’ll talk about the nuts and bolts of marketing to Baby Boomers.